 in operation to a wheel but intended to be placed flat on the ground and ignited.
 The rapidly

 spinning device produces a shower of sparks and color.

-• Flitter Sparkler - Narrow paper tube attached to a stick or wire that produces color and
+• Flitter Sparkler - Narrow paper tube attached to a stick or wire that produces

 sparks upon ignition.
 The paper at one end of the tube is ignited to make the device function.